tpark49/CollegeApp-/README.md

 # CollegeApp

-See what your chances at getting into college!
+See what your chances are at getting into top colleges!